eduvpn/documentation/API_V3.md

 POST /connect [vpn_proto=wireguard, public_key=${PK}]
 ```

-If your client only supports OpenVPN:
+If the client only supports OpenVPN:

 ```
 if Profile_Supports_OpenVPN {